GSA-TTS/identity-site/content/_help/verify-your-identity/phone-number-and-phone-plan-in-your-name._en.md

 ---
 layout: help
-title: "Phone number and phone plan in your name "
+title: Verify your phone number
 category: verify-your-identity
-permalink: /help/verify-your-identity/phone-number-and-phone-plan-in-your-name/
+permalink: /help/verify-your-identity/phone-number/
 order: 5
 redirect_from:
   - /en/help/verify-your-identity/phone-number-and-phone-plan-in-your-name/
 ---
-You need to provide a U.S. based phone number with your name on the phone plan to successfully complete identity verification.
+You need to provide a U.S. based phone number to successfully complete identity verification.
+This phone number should be your primary number or the number that you use most often.
+We will attempt to match the phone number with records.

 If you cannot complete this step, click on “Verify your address by mail instead.”
 You will have to wait to receive a letter in the mail and then follow the instructions to enter the code.

-**What if I’m on a family plan?**
-You can use a phone number from a family plan if it is your primary phone number.
-We will attempt to match the phone number to your other public records.

-**What if my phone plan doesn’t have my current address on it, or has the primary account holder’s address?**
-You can use a phone number and phone plan that has a different address.
-We will attempt to match the phone number to your other public records.

 **What if I have a prepaid account and cell phone?**
 Prepaid phones can be used for identity verification.
 However, some prepaid phone numbers contain risk factors that might cause you to fail identity verification.